Is it possible to develop a safe vaccine in a year or in 18 months when the typical timeline for a vaccine is usually closer to five years?

 When we started testing this product, we also found we were able to work with our customers to learn how its removal of DNA earlier in the purification process makes a subsequent separation process much more effective.
 For many customers, this further condenses downstream steps and also increases yield of the drug product.

-Jonathan: When we visit our customers, we get a sense for how our purification products are a part of something that helps improve and save lives.
+Hester: When we visit our customers, we get a sense for how our purification products are a part of something that helps improve and save lives.
 In a lot of ways, COVID-19 helps us all understand the experiences of people threatened with life-changing diseases.
 In this case, every one of us is waiting for that vaccine.
 But there are always people in that situation – waiting and hoping for a cure or treatment – for cancers and other diseases.
 Knowing we are working on speeding the development of these treatments motivates everyone in our group.
 Our biopharmaceutical customers have really difficult problems to solve, and we can apply our 3M Science to help them improve every life.

 Your form was submitted successfully!